anhgelus/license-generator/README.md

 The first question is the name of your application.
 Here it's *license-generator*: this is basically the name of the project.

 Then, it will ask you each license do you want to use.
 Answer with the identifier of the license.
 For example, it's `gpl` *for GPLv3*.

-When the `0.3.0` will be available, a new argument will show you every available identifier.
+To check every available license, use `license-generator -l`.

 Next, just answer with the authors of the program and separate each with a coma (,) if there are more than one author.